Metre Convention: International organization

-The Convention created an international organization with three organs to facilitate the standardization of weights and measures around the world.
-The first, the CGPM provides a forum for representative of member states, the second, the CIPM is an advisory committee of metrologists of high standing and the third, is the secretariat that provides appropriate meeting and laboratory facilities in support of the CGPM and CIPM.
+The Convention created an international organization with two governing organs to facilitate the standardization of weights and measures around the world.
+The first, the CGPM provides a forum for representative of member states, the second, the CIPM is an advisory committee of metrologists of high standing.
+The Secretariat or Headquarters provides appropriate meeting and laboratory facilities in support of the CGPM and CIPM.

-The structure may be compared to a corporation.
-The CIPM is the board of directors, and the CGPM is the shareholders' meeting.
+The structure may be compared to a corporation, the CIPM is analogous to a board of directors, and the CGPM to a shareholders' meeting.

 General Conference on Weights and Measures

 The General Conference on Weights and Measures (Conférence générale des poids et mesures or CGPM) is the principal decision-making body put on place by the convention.
 It is made up of delegates from member states and [non-voting] observers from associate states and economies.
 The conference usually meets every four years to receive and discuss a report from the CIPM and to endorse new developments in the SI on the advice of the CIPM though at the 2011 meeting, it agreed to meet again in 2014 rather than 2015 to discuss the maturity of the new SI proposals.
 It is also responsible for new appointments to the CIPM and decides on major issues concerning the development and financing of the BIPM.
 According to the Metre Convention (Art.
 4) the President of the French Academy of Sciences is also the President of the General Conference on Weights and Measures.